 Juvenile Law Section

-Areas of legal practice the section will address include: child welfare, juvenile justice, status offenses: truancy, at-risk youth, and children in need of services and the civil legal needs of youth.
+Areas of legal practice the section address include child welfare, juvenile justice, status offenses, immigration as it relates to children and families, truancy, at-risk-youth and child in need of services proceedings, as well as a variety of civil legal needs of youth.

-Section Members: To join the section list serve and for general section questions, please send your email address and Bar number to email@example.com.
-For more information and to get involved with the Section, contact the section co-chairs, Daewoo Kim
+To join the section list serve and for general section questions, please send your email address and Bar number to email@example.com.
+For more information and to get involved with the section, contact the section co-chair Jill Malat.